snighdhasarali/humanoid_satoshi/README.md

 =1+2V

-The ankle and hip corrective torques are then scaled accordingly:
+Corrective ankle control is then scaled as:

 𝑞
 ankle